sherrygao821/EasyTeamUp/README.md

 <img src="img/toast.png" alt="toast" width="200"/>

 - Debug the instability of toast on the “Change Profile” page (an issue found in 2.4, that toast sometimes did not appear on some devices).

+- Users will get a snack-bar notifcation if and only if they just log in.
+The message will show how many new invitations and notifcations since users check out their notifcation page last time.